 This booklet for front-line advocates and service providers gives detailed information about how to best help women without legal status.

-This research report, authored by YWCA Legal Educator Andrea Vollans, documents how men use the legal system to further abuse and torment their ex-partners.
+This research report, authored by Andrea Vollans, documents how abusers use the legal system to continue to harass and abuse.